kerenKi/ShoppingList-Desktop-App/README.md

 To install and run this app:

-1.Clone the repo and cd
+1. Clone the repo and cd

 ```
 $ git clone git@github.com:kerenKi/ShoppingList-Desktop-App.git